ineiti/fledger/README.md

   - for signalling-server
   - for network-layer
   - for wasm and linux client
+    - create and publish also an npm package
+    - write test-clients

 - Create a minimum consensus for people to try it out in the browser at https://fledg.re